wagoodman/dive/README.md

   page-down: pgdn

 diff:
-  # You can change the default files show in the filetree (right pane).
+  # You can change the default files shown in the filetree (right pane).
 All diff types are shown by default.
   hide:
     - added
     - removed